-The Intrapersonal Emotion Regulation Questionnaire, or IERQ, was developed to focus on the less attended intrapersonal processes, rather than the oft-studied interpersonal processes.
+The Interpersonal Emotion Regulation Questionnaire, or IERQ, was developed to focus on the less attended interpersonal emotion regulation processes, rather than interpersonal processes.
 This scale was developed very recently (2016) by researchers Hofmann, Carpenter, and Curtiss.

 It consists of 20 items and covers four factors, each containing five items rated on a scale from 1 (not true for me at all) to 5 (extremely true for me).